Our Approach to Research

 International Training and Development

-The VBA-trail pack model, developed by FIPS, has been widely copied across Africa and beyond.
-This has had inconsistent
+The VBA-trail pack model, developed by FIPS-Africa, has been widely copied across Africa and beyond.
+This has had inconsistent results, especially when the work omits key and critical elements of FIPS-Africa’s approach.

-FIPS-Africa is currently supporting teams developing VBAs in 16 African countries.
+We are currently supporting teams developing VBAs in 16 African countries.

 FIPS advocates for smallholder-farmer friendly policies.
 Because of the detailed knowledge of smallholder practices build up over the last twenty years, FIPS is often asked to advise of policy development.